 The late Hank Williams wrote a song from the negative perspective called “I’ll never get out of this world alive.”
 One of several stanzas goes like this: “Ev’rything’s agin’ me and it’s got me down; If I jumped in the river, I would prob’ly drown; No matter how I struggle and strive, I’ll never get out of this world alive.”
 Hank died at the zenith of his career, having achieved a lot of fame and accolades, but his untimely death and circumstances seem to indicate that he may have still been struggling with a lot of negative issues.
 By the way, he was at the time my favorite country music singer, and I was saddened when he died.

-Some saint of God may be struggling with negative thoughts and feelings.
-The Good Shepherd is present to comfort you and strengthen you.
+When we suffer from negative thoughts and feelings, The Good Shepherd is present to comfort and strengthen us.
 Hebrews 12:12-13 (NKJV) urges us to take control of our lives and, “strengthen the hands which hang down, and the feeble knees, and make straight paths for your feet so that what is lame may not be dislocated, but rather be healed.”
 Don’t let the thieves have their way.
 The Good Shepherd was not advocating an attitude of worthlessness or low self-esteem.
 He would have us know that no matter how negative things may seem or appear, in Him we have access to everything we need.

 Remember that while the tempter would have us think lowlier or more highly of ourselves than we ought to think by his deceptive ploys (as he did with Adam and Eve in the beginning), the Lord Jesus would have everyone to realize their worth in His eyes.
 He showed us how much He values us by dying on the cross.
 “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.”
 (John 3:16) “For you know the grace of our Lord Jesus Christ, that though He was rich, yet for your sakes He became poor, that you through His poverty might become rich.”
 (2Co 8:9)